Project Ideas

 The following project ideas are suitable for both undergraduate and taught masters students, although the format and scope will vary depending on the level.

-Extension of Sherlock Plagiarism Detection Software
+Plagiarism Detection Software

 This is a tightly-focused project suitable for an MSc student or for a BSc student who is looking for a challenging programming project (2-4), or for a MEng group project (1-4).

 The "Sherlock" source-code plagiarism detection software has been used at Warwick for several years now.
 It compares items in a collection of (Java) source files for similarities and outputs a report as to what those similarities are.
+There are other plagiarism detection tools, such as JPlag and MOSS.

-Two recent projects have already addressed refactoring of the code, so the core of the system should now be in a good state to move forward, and is structured using a highly modular architecture using current "good practice".
+Two recent projects have already addressed refactoring the Sherlock code, so the core of the system should now be in a good state to move forward, and is structured using a highly modular architecture using current "good practice".
 This is therefore an ideal time to look again at the whole Sherlock project.

 Reference

-M.S.
-Joy and M. Luck (1999), “Plagiarism in Programming Assignments”, IEEE Transactions on Education 42(2), pp. 129-133. (doi: 10.1109/13.762946)
+Mike Joy and Michael Luck (1999), “Plagiarism in Programming Assignments”, IEEE Transactions on Education 42(2), pp. 129-133. (doi: 10.1109/13.762946)

 Resources